 - Is your project timeline under 5 business days for production? → CHOOSE DIGITAL for rapid turnaround without plate-making delays.

-If you find yourself in the middle—say, 3,000 units with no special colors—the tiebreaker often comes down to your future roadmap.
+If you find yourself in the middle — say, 3,000 units with no special colors — the tiebreaker often comes down to your future roadmap.
+For offset vs digital printing cost per unit comparison applications, this is especially relevant.
 If this is a one-time promotional box, digital's flexibility is key.
-If this is your core product packaging, investing in offset plates for long-term consistency and lower reprint costs is the strategic choice.

 Frequently Asked Questions